merenlab/merenlab.org/software/anvio/help/programs/anvi-gen-phylogenomic-tree/index.md

   display: true
 ---

-Generate phylogenomic tree from aligment file..
+Generate phylogenomic tree from aligment file.

 See **[program help menu](../../../vignette#anvi-gen-phylogenomic-tree)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.